Reporting Boundary: Brierley Road, Walton Summit Industrial Estate, Preston, PR5 8AH

 Emission sources: Electricity, T&D Losses, Natural Gas, Water, Waste, Fleet, Business Travel, Paper, Courier and Freight

-Reporting Period: 01 Jan 2020 – 31 Dec 2020
+Reporting Period: 01 Jan 2021 – 31 Dec 2021

 We engage our employees and wider stakeholders to unlock their talent and knowledge to drive year on year progress in sustainability.

-We recognise that transparent communication is essential for transformational change and we quantifiably contribute to 9 SDG’s.
+We recognise that transparent communication is essential for transformational change and we quantifiably contribute to 8 SDG’s.

-Evans Vanodine International, produce a vast range of industrial and livestock protection chemicals.
-As well as being committed to developing products that provide optimum performance with minimum effect on the environment, they have pledged to extend this ethos to all areas of its business.
-Encompassing the manufacturing processes, offices, laboratories, waste management, recycling and energy saving.
-This includes improving environmental efficiencies through training all employees on the company’s Environmental Policy, Sustainability Strategy and encouraging best practices in how to reduce their energy usage.
+Evans Vanodine produces a vast range of janitorial, cleaning and agricultural chemicals.
+As well as being committed to developing products that provide optimum performance with minimum effect on the environment, Evans Vanodine has committed to extend this ethos to all areas of its business, encompassing the manufacturing processes, waste management, recycling and energy-saving.
+The company has developed its own unique system for monitoring the impact its products have on the environment, taking into account the formulation, manufacture, use and disposal of products.

 Companies working in the chemical and cleaning sectors must be aware of the impact they have on the environment.
 Companies must move beyond compliance with relevant legislation on chemical products, to address the huge questions around waste and plastics disposal, safe use and supply chain management.
 In a decade of climate action, it is imperative that companies in the chemical industry take a holistic approach to its environmental impact, for both their own sustainability agenda, as well as for client acquisition and retention.

 As part of the Planet Mark certification, Evans Vanodine has committed to making a year-on-year reduction.